Dylan-Liew/Dylan-Liew/README.md

 ---

 ### :black_cat: About Me :
-- :computer: I’m a student from Singapore studying computer science
+- :computer: I’m a computer science student from Singapore.

-- :globe_with_meridians: Exploring Cybersecurity and Software Engineering
+- :globe_with_meridians: Exploring cybersecurity and software engineering.

 - ➡️ @44ylan